It is the glory of God to conceal a matter, but the glory of kings is to search it out.

 As a consequence of believing that we have seen even one solitary miracle, there are those of us who have stopped focusing only on the other 99.99% of reality that perhaps we had made some sense of without God and His Christ (albeit a dismal, purposeless, accidental sense), and we have started focusing instead on the tiny, fleeting flicker that we can only make sense of with God and His Christ.

 And from that vision (which always leads to more visions) behind the opaquely modest humility of our God, which is easily misreadable, into his perfect wisdom, fueled by an assurance of unseen things, the 99.99% of the world that had been lifeless and purposeless and completely vain separated from God then becomes imbued with the truth, life, and way of Jesus.

 All of a sudden, everything points to God and His Christ, and we don’t know why we ever thought this wasn’t obvious before.
 Faith in Jesus turns “All is vanity”—which remains the furthest merely human philosophy can progress in the truth—into the divinely energized “All is Amen”!

 So Why Does God Seem to “Take Such Pains to Hide”?

-But the question then remains: why then does God allow nature and the Bible to be so misreadable?
-Why not make it so His truth and life is easier to see?
+But the question remains: why then does God allow nature and the Bible to be so misreadable?
+Why not make it so His truth and life are easier to see?
 In fact, why doesn’t God make it impossible not to see?

 Someone once asked Bertrand Russell, the famous atheist, what he would say to God if, upon dying, God turned out to be true and atheism a lie.
 Russell said he would ask God, “Sir, why did you take such pains to hide yourself?”